TODottey/File_Manager/README.md

 # File Manager

-This application is for managing log files.
-Its main functions are renaming, creating target folder and copying relevant log files into the appropriate folder.
+This application is for two purposes. these are
+1. Managing log files: are renaming, creating target folder and copying relevant log files into the appropriate folder.
+  Uses the pathlib package heavily
+2.Generating Coverage maps
+  Uses folium and branca for the mapping and generating a legend

 Created 2019
+Last Update == 11/2020

 ## Installation
-Still working on it
+Installable created using pyinstaller.
+Available upon request

 ## Usage
 This app accepts path to an target folder containing the log files and proceeds to work its magic.